-Individuals interested in coming to Day Break need to complete a referral through Home and Community Care Support Services South West.
+Individuals interested in coming to Day Break need to complete a referral through the South West Local Health Integration Network (SWLHIN).
 You can contact them by calling 519-473-2222.
 If there is a space, the Day Break staff will arrange to meet with you and your family to talk about your interests, needs and goals that you would like to work on.